 - Like IRC, there're a rich means for integrating external systems with it using "bots" among other things (although I'm not sure about how up-to-date IRC APIs are)

 Until recently, with Slack, you could even integrate "legacy" IRC with the channel - yes, the Slack "experience" is far more polished, graphical, and most users would say "user friendly".
 Moreover, even though conversations are persisent - you can (usually - more on that below) go back and see what you've missed - you can participate in the conversation from nearly any computing platform (stationary or portable) in use today.

 Recently, however, Slack, which is a proprietary product by a Venture Capital (VC) funded corporation, decided it wasn't in its interest to continue allowing integration with IRC systems.
-Many organisations and groups used this to either maintain older integrations that depended on IRC, or to allow people (particularly old school technologists) who prefered freedom and proven systems over this closed upstart to participate - to a point, at least - using the older technology.
+Many organisations and groups used this to either maintain older integrations that depended on IRC, or to allow people (particularly old school technologists) who prefered freedom and proven open source tools over this closed upstart to participate - to a point, at least - in the Slack environment using the older IRC technologies.
 No longer.

 Another interesting fishhook in the Slack business model is their "freemium" service - by far the majority of Slack's "customers" use the service at no cost.
 This gratis offering has some (not very well known) restrictions.
 Free channels are limited to 10 integrations, but the most important limitation is that free channels are limited to a history of 10,000 messages.
 Any messages older than the most recent 10,000 "fall out" of the channel's archive.
 They can no longer be referenced, or found in searches.
 I understand that private Direct Messages between channel participants also count towards this 10,000.